private-locker/CEDFP/README.md

 ### Warning:
 This software is for educational purposes only. :P
 There, you can't sue me now. ;)
-The authors will take no responsibility for any damages (legal, material, physical, monetery, emotional and/or mental) caused by the use or missuse of their creation.
+The authors will take no responsibility for any damages (legal, material, physical, monetery, emotional and/or mental) caused by the use or misuse of their creation.
 AKA: "You're on your own buddy."

 By using this program you agree to donate 1 out of 100 intercepted devfees to the developers.